yatharth02/yatharth02/README.md

 <h1 align="center">Hi 👋, I'm Yatharth Deoly</h1>
 <h3 align="center">An experienced developer with 6.5+ years of experience in IT industries.
 As an aspiring data scientist currently
-pursuing a master degree in AI/ML, I am highly motivated to learn and apply the latest techniques in data analysis, machine learning, and data visualisation.
-Proficient in Python and SQL, with a strong foundation in statistical analysis and data modelling.
+pursuing a master degree in AI/ML, I am highly motivated to learn and apply the latest techniques in data analysis, machine learning, and data visualization.
+Proficient in Python and SQL, with a strong foundation in statistical analysis and data modeling.
 I am excited to apply these skills to real-world data problems and make a meaningful impact.
 Additionally, I have excellent collaboration and communication skills, which I have honed through group projects and presentations.
 Looking to leverage my skills and knowledge to contribute to a dynamic data science team.</h3>